oracle-livelabs/adb/shared/adb-slack-msteams/prepare-adb-slack/prepare-adb-slack.md

 # Send Slack Notifications from Autonomous Database

+**Important:** This lab uses features which are not available on the Oracle LiveLabs Sandbox hosted environments (the Green button), and requires Slack admin permissions.
+If you run this lab using a LiveLabs Sandbox environment, you can only review the steps and later practice the steps using your organization’s Slack workspace.

 ## Introduction

 Slack, a leading collaboration tool, enables teams with the ability to have seamless communication and efficient data management.
 Slack has cool integrations with external apps and sources.